angelinas8744/CYOA/README.md

 # CYOA- Washed into the magic.
-By Angelina Sambuco,Ryan Mayleas, Nephtali R., Vincenzo Monterosso
+By Angelina Sambuco,Ryan Mayleas, Nephtali Roach, & Vincenzo Monterosso

 ## You Die and appear in a world full of magic.
 What do you do?